canonical/juju-verify/docs/verifiers/ovn-central.rst

   Result: OK (All checks passed)

-Example of of shutdown action and output:
+Example of shutdown action and output:

 ::